 Through Power Apps, We can create any app for mobiles, tablets, or desktops.
 The developed apps perform some general functions based on the template.
 Customization of apps can turn into more specialized and specific.
 PowerApp studio can create and modify the layout the same as with the App.
 In addition to templates, we can also develop the apps from scratch to get more adaptability concerning the application’s flow.

-While creating an app through a template, Power Apps queries about data source that you want to use for your App, some of the accessible data sources are:
+While creating an app through a template, Power Apps queries about the data source that you want to use for your App, some of the accessible data sources are:

 For instance, if we want to develop an app that performs some operations on the contacts of the client, then we have to develop the application on SharePoint.